-Situated around 11 kilometers to the west of Mussoorie is a beautiful temple perched atop the Bhadraj Hill, Known as the Bhadraj Temple, which is one of the few temples dedicated to Lord Balrama, the elder brother of Shree Krishna, and the incarnation of the Shesha, the serpent.
+Situated around 11 kilometres west of Mussoorie is a beautiful temple perched atop the Bhadraj Hill, known as the Bhadraj Temple, one of the few temples dedicated to Lord Balrama, the elder brother of Shree Krishna, and the incarnation of the Shesha, the serpent.

-Also, the 360-degree view of the area offers enticing views of the Doon Valley and the Shivalik ranges, Dakpatthar and Assan Barrage.
+View from the temple offers a 360-degree view of the enticing Doon Valley, Shivalik ranges, Chaukhamba and Banderpoonch peaks, and Dakpatthar and Assan Barrage.

-The temple is an eternal part of the Badrinath Temple and it is believed that pilgrims who visit this temple get the same blessing as they would receive at the Badrinath Temple.
+The Bhadraj Mandir is an eternal part of the Badrinath Temple, and it is believed that pilgrims who visit this temple get the same blessing as they would receive at the Badrinath Temple.

-The offering to the deity are milk based products like ghee, butter, and milk.
+Bhadraj is a folk god of people in the Jaunsar-Bawar region, the western part of Uttarakhand.
+The offering to the deity is milk-based products like ghee, butter, and milk.
 The stone idol of lord Bal Bhadra is cleansed with milk.

-As the villagers grew fond of him and were sad to see him go, Lord Balrama made a promise that he would return to the place in the form of a stone idol and take care of the cattle and the people.
+As the villagers grew fond of him and were sad to see him go, Lord Balrama promised that he would return to the place as a stone idol and take care of the cattle and the people.

-A few years later, Nandu Mehra, a local villager discovered the idol of lord Balarama and was instructed to carry it to a high altitude.
+A few years later, Nandu Mehra, a local villager, discovered the idol of lord Balarama that instructed him to carry it to a high altitude.

-Each year, from the 15th to 17th of August, the temple committee organizes a fair, celebrating the ethos of Garhwali tradition and attracts devotes that arrive in a large number to seek blessings, offering unprocessed milk to the Lord Bhadraj.
+Each year, from the 15th to the 17th of August, the temple committee organizes a fair, celebrating the Garhwali tradition’s ethos and attracting devotees that arrive in large numbers to seek blessings, offering unprocessed milk to the Lord Bhadraj.

 Local folk dances and Bhandara take place during the fair.
 The festival is believed to have been celebrated since 1817 AD.